heavenlyknightt/dino-game/README.md

 ## Roadmap

-> This is the tutorial guide which I used to build the project
+> :memo: This is the tutorial guide which I used to build the project

 - [x] Download sprites for T-rex and Cactus
 - [x] Create the square border